-Hero MotoCorp handed over 13 life-support ambulances to the Government of Uttarakhand on Thursday.
+Hero MotoCorp hands over 13 life-support ambulances to Uttarakhand government

 As part of Hero's Corporate Social Responsibility (CSR) platform “Hero WeCare", the company on Thursday announced that it has handed over 13 life-support ambulances to the Government of Uttarakhand.

 Flagging off these ambulances, equipped with state-of-the-art facilities, at his residence here on Thursday, the Chief Minister of Uttarakhand, Shri Pushkar Singh Dhami, said, “These efforts are helping to provide immediate relief to the frontline workers and the communities most impacted by Covid-19.
 We appeal to other corporates around the country to come together and extend their support to the governments to handle this unprecedented crisis."

 The company has previously announced several relief efforts in Uttarakhand.
 It has previously donated eight specially designed First Responder Vehicles (FRVs) and also provided its motorcycles and scooters for safe, personal commuting by health workers and medical staff.
 In Haridwar, Hero has also partnered with Ramakrishna Mission Sevashrama to strengthen their healthcare system with 122 bed COVID-19 hospital.